GatorEducator/gatorgrade/README.md

 #### Interpreting Output

 All gatorgrader checks will be displayed as output.
-Checks that have passed gatorgrader will have a green check mark next to the description.
-Failing checks will show a red "X" next to the description.
+Checks that have passed gatorgrader will have a green check mark (:heavy_check_mark:) next to the description.
+Failing checks will show a red (:x:) next to the description.
 The overall percentage of passed checks will be shown at the bottom of the display and will be in red until the percentage of passed checks reaches 100%.